lyteword/chspurgeon-tod/volume-7/psalm-126.md

 ## Explanatory Notes & Quaint Sayings

-**TITLE.**&nbsp;Augustine interprets the title, "A Song of Degrees, i.e. a Song of drawing upwards", of the drawing (going) up to the heavenly Jerusalem.
+**Title &mdash;**&nbsp;Augustine interprets the title, "A Song of Degrees, i.e. a Song of drawing upwards", of the drawing (going) up to the heavenly Jerusalem.
 This is right, inasmuch as the deliverance from the captivity of sin and death should in an increased measure excite those feelings of gratitude which Israel must have felt on being delivered from their corporeal captivity; in this respect again is the history of the outward theocracy a type of the history of the church.—Augustus F. Tholuck, 1856.

 **Whole Psalm.**&nbsp;In its Christian aspect the psalm represents the seventh of the "degrees" in our ascent to the Jerusalem that is above.
 The Christian's exultation at his deliverance from the spiritual captivity of sin.—&nbsp;*H. T. Armfield.*&nbsp;